Contents area

 In summary, the GCOS Switzerland Strategy 2017-2026 serves as the foundation for the elaboration of actions to be implemented by the entirety of the GCOS-CH community.

 A key element of the GCOS Switzerland strategy is to maintain an up-to-date inventory of the most important climatological time series and international centres in Switzerland.
 The result is an inventory report of the National Climate Observing System (GCOS Switzerland).
-It was first published in 2007 and underwent general updates in 2018 and 2023/24.
+It was first published in 2007 and underwent a general update in 2018.
+A next update is planned in 2025.

 Currently, 34 essential climate variables, two ancillary datasets and seven international centres operated by Swiss institutions, are included in the inventory report.
 For each variable, the type of observations carried out in Switzerland, the legal basis, the importance, and international significance of long time series are described.